56 Companies That Pay College Tuition

 T-Mobile

-Capella University, Colorado Technical University, the University of Phoenix — these are institutions that T-Mobile has partnered with where its workers can enjoy free or discounted tuition costs.
+Capella University, Colorado Technical University, and the University of Phoenix are postsecondary institutions T-Mobile has a partnership with, where its employers can enjoy free or discounted tuition costs.

 Taco Bell